Welcome to Year 4

 Meet the Year 4 team

-Our teaching assistants are Mrs Baker and Mrs Marshall.
+Our teaching assistants are Miss Phippen and Mrs Bishop.

 Underpinning all our learning and time together is our school values, they are also linked to our Dojo rewards.
 We will learn about and celebrate examples of each value daily.

-We will be discussing what it means to show unity, as well as these 2 key questions.
+We will be discussing what it means to show happiness as well as these 2 key questions.

 Reading